Sport in Bratislava: Gaelic Football (GAA)

 The Slovak Shamrocks are the first and so far only Gaelic football team in Slovakia.
 An international club with members from over 16 countries.

 The membership of the club consists of individuals from a wide variety of professional backgrounds.
 It provides an important network of support and is in a position to help its members arrange accommodation, gain employment and grow their social circle after relocating to Bratislava.
 In July 2011, an Irish Family Sports Day took place in the small town of Čunovo on the outskirts of Bratislava.
 This modest event saw the first appearance of the Slovak Shamrocks GAA.
 From these inauspicious beginnings, interest quickly grew in the club, which soon attracted a diverse range of members and followers from all walks of life in Slovakia's capital.

 The club now plays in the GAA European Gaelic Football Championships.

 Tennis

 National Tennis Centre, which includes Aegon Arena, hosts various cultural, sports and social events.
 Several Davis Cup matches were played there, including the 2005 Davis Cup final between Slovakia and Croatia.
 Tatra banka Open, an ATP Challenger Series tournament, is hosted annually in NTC.
 Slovak professional tennis players Dominik Hrbatý and Karol Kučera were born in Bratislava.

 In 1966, Bratislava named its new multi-sports stadium after tennis player Ladislav Hecht.

+Speedway

+The city had a long relationship with motorcycle speedway with several venues existing throughout the city.
+The first was the stadium at the Slobod Exhibition Center (an agricultural exhibition center), which hosted a final round of the Czechoslovak Individual Speedway Championship in 1949 and 1950.

+The next venue was the Jiskry Dimitrov stadium before the speedway team AMK Bratislava constructed a track around the outside of the football pitch at the Štadión Rapid in Ružinov.
+The team last competed in the 1972 Czechoslovak Team Speedway Championship, although by 1972, there were no remaining venues in Bratislava to use as their home track.
+The nearest venue to the city was found at Zohor.